Best Practices for Shipping Dangerous Goods

-The US Department of Transportation (US DOT) requires that you be trained and certified before you ship hazardous materials.
-The requirements include packaging and labeling of hazardous materials as well as providing proper documentation.
-There are fines for non-compliance and potential legal action if you are found to have ignored hazardous materials shipping regulations.
-Most dangerous goods are defined internationally by IATA (The International Air Transport Association), the international organization regulating air travel, although some shippers have slightly different rules.
 Because of these complications you might want to consider partnering with a third-party logistics provider (3PL) who will take care of all the necessary requirements to make sure your dangerous goods are shipped properly.
 This post will help you better understand what dangerous goods are and explain some best practices for shipping them.
 If you still have questions a 3PL partner would be a good resource for advice for your businesses individual needs.

-Identify the Dangerous Good
+Identify the Dangerous Goods

 There are nine classes of dangerous goods, as well as a few sub-classes.
 The below information breaks them down by category.